phtephanx/structsiren/README.rst

 :math:`S_i` are not statistically independent but hierarchically dependent.
 Instead, the set of noises :math:`U_i`, which are represented by the latent codes :math:`q` of the `SSAE`, is assumed to be jointly independent.
-To emulate this structure, the latent codes :math:`q_k` are injected one after another into layers of the decoder.
+To emulate this structure, the individual latent code vectors :math:`q_k` are injected one after another into layers of the decoder.